gsassatelli/explainable-rl/README.md

 parents of the undesired files and remove them as needed from the 'toctree' section.
 * The main points of configuration (e.g. the doc style used or the name of the library) for the docs are located in the ``conf.py`` file.
+* For further information, see the official Sphinx documentation: https://www.sphinx-doc.org/en/master/